Updated: Dec 9, 2025 | Source: 2022-2026 Question Pool | Topic: T1E

 Memory Aid

-Real-World Application
+Real-World Example

 You're a Technician licensee, and your friend (a General class operator) is visiting.
 Your friend becomes the control operator of your station.
 While your friend is controlling, your station can operate on General class frequencies (like the full 20-meter band), even though you're only a Technician.
 When you take control again, the station is limited to Technician privileges.
 The control operator's license class determines the privileges.

-FCC Part 97.301Key Concepts
+Reference: FCC Part 97.301

-FCC Part 97.301, Control operator privileges, Frequency privileges, License class
+FCC Part 97.301 Control operator privileges Frequency privileges License class

 Verified Content

-Question from official FCC Technician Class question pool.
-Explanation reviewed by licensed amateur radio operators.
+Question from the official FCC Technician Class pool.
+Explanation reviewed by licensed amateur radio operators and mapped to the T1E topic.